scicloj/translating-books/README.md

 *“One way to learn a lot of mathematics is by reading the first chapters of many books.”* -- Paul R. Halmos

 # translating-books
-a list of books that we wish to translate to Clojure
+In this project, we maintain a list of books that we wish to translate to Clojure, mostly around data and science.

 ## Background
 A few of us at [Scicloj](https://scicloj.github.io/) have have started looking into translating books again.